 Friday, I went fossicking for a ghost.
 A report, written twenty-two years ago about my PTSD, which I had not laid eyes on this side of the Howard administration, but whose cover and general aura I could still picture with the obsessive clarity of a lost lover or a particularly traumatic MyGov password reset.

-I required it as the final touch in a monstrously detailed application to an advocate, the bureaucratic equivalent of assembling the Dead Sea Scrolls with a broken stapler.
+I required it as the final touch in a monstrously detailed backgrounder for my newly appointed advocate, which turned out to be the bureaucratic equivalent of assembling the Dead Sea Scrolls with a broken stapler.

-So I did what any rational person with respiratory issues and a paperwork problem would do: I risked life and limb by abseiling into the sedimentary depths of my archived existence, which I have managed to drag from property to property in no fewer than twelve moves in ten years, and roughly twenty-five over the last twenty.
+So I did what any rational person with respiratory issues and a paperwork problem would do: I risked life and limb by abseiling into the sedimentary depths of my archived existence, which I have managed to drag from property to property in no fewer than six moves in ten years, and roughly a dozen over the last twenty.
 An itinerant filing cabinet with asthma.

-Triple-masked – including a makeshift terry hand towel I have recently re-discovered is actually more effective than many commercial offerings - a near absolute triumph of bathroom linen over public health procurement – I began sifting.
+Triple-masked – including a makeshift terry hand towel folded into a triangle and knotted at the back in proper outlaw fashion which I have recently re-discovered is actually more effective than many commercial offerings - a near absolute triumph of bathroom linen over public health procurement – I began sifting.
 Every handful of paper was a time‑capsule of catastrophe: letters, forms, test results, all dredging up the twenty‑five-year‑old nightmare that had produced the report in the first place.
 No report.

 After about 90 minutes of this archaeological despair, I relented to try and find it buried in some file in some folder somewhere on my computer.
 This, one would think would be the easiest place to check first and, the last place I wanted to, but there it was, instantly locatable; I had, of course, thought of using it initially, but had been determined to find the hard copy to scan it, presumably for the tactile satisfaction of suffering in multiple real-world processes.

 The digital version, however, came with its own personality disorder.
 I had forgotten that I had wrestled this particular PDF before until it started repeating its old tricks.
 Reading it was like attempting to negotiate with an especially deranged middle‑management bureaucrat accusing me, with escalating hostility, of leaving too many mugs in the office sink.
-“I don’t even drink tea or coffee at work”.
+“I don’t even drink tea, coffee or Cup-O-Soups at work”.

 It was a 250‑page PDF golem: police reports, medical reports, letters to the Director of Public Prosecutions, the Premier, the Medical Board of New South Wales (now operating under some new brand alias to suggest improvement), the NSW Ombudsman etc – the full chorus line of agencies that specialise in solemn head‑tilts and procedural inaction.
 The thing existed because I had dared to lodge a complaint demanding accountability for precisely that inaction and some recognition that the harms it produced were, in fact, harms, and not – as is so often implied – “teachable moments”.